Why should you invest in the best dive watches?

 Though their performance isn’t as bad as leather under water, metal bracelets perform some way short of stainless steel, too.
 Why?
 They might have a decent depth rating but you can never trust how they would fare when fighting rust.

-Regardless of which material your watch is made of, it must have two properties: a unidirectional rotating bezel and a 12 o’clock position marked with a luminous marker.
+Regardless of which material your watch is made of, it must have two properties: a unidirectional bezel and a 12 o’clock position marked with a luminous marker.
 As to why we recommend both these features, the following are the reasons.

 It goes without saying that for a dive watch to last ages underwater, it must be impregnable against corrosion.
 Otherwise, while it might last one trip to the sea bed, the accumulation of rust might make it useless for the next.
 Make sure the following parts of your dive watch are corrosion resistant.

-Also, they offer good temperature resistance too, which is why rubber dive straps can be used at temperatures ranging between -90*C and 300*C.
+Along with good water resistance, they offer good temperature resistance too, which is why rubber dive straps can be used at temperatures ranging between -90*C and 300*C.

 Although the whole watch is susceptible to corrosion underwater, its band and casing – for the simple reason that their upper surface is exposed to direct contact with water – are the parts which are most in danger.